waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Puzzle Resets:** Leaving and re-entering a floor resets all boulders to their original positions.
 - **Data Trust:** The map XML data is the ultimate source of truth for traversal.
 - **Off-Screen State Changes:** An object's state (e.g., a `boulder_barrier` changing to `cleared_boulder_barrier`) will not update in the map data until the object is visible on-screen.

 ## B. Tile Glossary & Movement Rules
 - `ground`: Standard walkable tile.
 - `grass`: Wild Pokémon encounters.
 - `water`: Requires SURF.
 - `impassable`: Wall.
 - `ledge`: One-way traversal.
 Can only be jumped DOWN from the tile directly above.
 Acts as a wall from all other directions.
 - `elevated_ground`: Walkable, different elevation.
-It is NOT possible to step down from an `elevated_ground` tile to an adjacent `ground` tile unless using a `steps` tile.
+It IS possible to step down from an `elevated_ground` tile to an adjacent `ground` tile.
 - `steps`: Allows movement between `ground` and `elevated_ground` in both directions.
 - `boulder_switch`: Floor switch for boulders.
 - `boulder_barrier`: Impassable barrier linked to a boulder switch.